Scout24/afp-alppaca/README.rst

 that application, so that it believes it is being executed in the cloud even though it is not.
 The first part of that bridge is the aforementioned IMS which connects the private cloud to AWS.
-The second part is alppaca, pre-fetches the credentials for an application via the IMS, caches them locally in memory and exposes them via a HTTP service on the same server as the application.
-The main reason for pre-fetching and caching is to ensure a response time below one second, which is the AWS-SDK default.
+The second part is alppaca, which pre-fetches the credentials for an application via the IMS, caches them locally in memory and exposes them via a HTTP service on the same server as the application.
+The main reason for pre-fetching and caching is to ensure a response time below one second, which is the AWS-SDK default timeout.
 The webservice listens on ``localhost:25772`` and an iptables rule is used to have it serve requests on ``169.254.169.254:80``.
 It is up to the IMS to decide which account and role to use in order to obtain temporary credentials for the